 Design, implementation and testing of project investigated in EECE 4991; report required.
 PREREQUISITE: EECE 4991 with a minimum GPA of 2.0 in EECE courses completed at the University of Memphis.

 EECE 4993 - Research Studies (3)

 Consultation, reading, and design work to investigate selected areas of electrical engineering or computer engineering under supervision of faculty member; formal paper required; emphasis on applied work, design, and scientific writing.
-PREREQUISITE: ENGL 3603, EECE 3202, and either EECE 3212, 4221, or 3220, and permission of department chair.
+PREREQUISITE: permission of instructor.